BBC addresses Strictly controversy as Amanda Abbington requests Giovanni footage

-BBC addresses Strictly controversy as Amanda Abbington requests ‘tense’ Giovanni training footage
+BBC addresses Strictly ‘scandal’ as Amanda Abbington requests ‘tense’ Giovanni training footage

 ‘Sherlock’ star quit the competition unexpectedly in October